 CHCI is a Canadian-owned real estate development company conducting business in the Province of Ontario.
 Until 2006 CHCI was a builder and lessor/manager of industrial and commercial properties.
 By the end of 2006, the Company had sold all of its industrial and substantially all its residential land inventory.
-As of September 30, 2012, the Company has sold all but one of its investment properties.
-The Company's last remaining rental property is managed by a co-investor in that property.
-Through various joint ventures, CHCI remained involved in house building until 2013.
+As of September 30, 2012, the Company had sold all but two of its investment properties.
+The Company's last remaining rental properties are managed by a co-investor in those properties.
+Through various co-tenancies, CHCI remained involved in house building until 2013.
 As at September 30, 2013 the Company had completed and closed all its remaining housing inventory.

 The real estate operations in Ontario are conducted under the name of East Woodbridge Developments, a division of CHCI, which, until its dissolution on January 31, 2005, was a 100% beneficially owned partnership.
-As of September 30, 2013, CHCI has three executive officers and employs one employee in East Woodbridge Developments.
+As of September 30, 2014, CHCI has three executive officers and employs one employee in East Woodbridge Developments.

-With the sale of substantially all of its residential land inventory, industrial land holdings and all but one of its Investment properties, CHCI has generated significant amounts of cash.
+With the sale of substantially all of its residential land inventory, industrial land holdings and all but two of its Investment properties, CHCI has generated significant amounts of cash.
 This cash has largely been invested in term deposits and relatively short-term syndicated mortgage loans and was used to pay the dividends described under the heading "Dividends."

-CHCl has investments in syndicated mortgage loans, which total \$1.3 million at September 30, 2013.
+CHCI has investments in syndicated mortgage loans, which total \$0.5 million at September 30, 2014.
 These loans are secured by real property developments of other land developers and builders.
-For further information related to these investments please refer to the section entitled "Investment in syndicated mortgage loans" in CHCl's Management's Discussion and Analysis ("MD&A") for its year ended September 30, 2013.
+For further information related to these investments please refer to the section entitled "Investment in syndicated mortgage loans" in CHCI's Management's Discussion and Analysis ("MD&A") for its year ended September 30, 2014.